ArcAid: Analysis of Archaeological Artifacts using Drawings: Ablation study

 \section{Ablation study}

 This section evaluates the benefits of the different components of our method.
-In particular, we evaluate the contribution of the drawings for the training, the benefit of jointly solving classification and drawing generation, and the contribution of training with both labeled and unlabeled data.
-In all the cases, we also examine the benefit of our method when the amount of labeled data is low, which is likely to be the case for future archaeological datasets.
-For that sake, we use three different sizes of labeled pairs during two-fold cross validation training: full dataset ($507$,$513$), half dataset ($256$,$259$) and a quarter of the dataset ($129$,$132$).
+In particular, it evaluates the contribution of the drawings for the training, of jointly solving classification and drawing generation, of training with both labeled and unlabeled data and of training two separate encoders.
+We also examine the benefit of our method when the amount of labeled data is low, which is likely to be the case for future archaeological datasets.
+For that sake, we use three different sizes of labeled pairs during 2-fold cross validation training: full dataset ($507$,$513$), half dataset ($256$,$259$) and a quarter of the dataset ($129$,$132$).
 The size and split of the test set remains the same, $507$ \& $513$ pairs.
-In all the experiments we use the Resnet101 backbone.
+In all experiments we use the Resnet101 backbone.
 Similar results are obtained for other backbones.

-{\bf The contribution of the drawings for the training.} In this experiment, we trained our model with and without drawings.
-Recall that the input at inference is always images, as this is the prevalent available data.
-Table~\ref{table: training w/wt drawings} shows that, as expected, training with pairs is indeed preferable.
+{\bf The contribution of the drawings for the training.} We trained our model with and without drawings.
+Recall that the input at inference is always an image, as this is the prevalent available data.
+Table~\ref{table: training w/wt drawings} shows that as expected, training with pairs is indeed preferable.
 Moreover the more data, the better.
-Finally, the less available data during training, the more important it is to use paired data.
+Finally, it shows that the less available data during training, the more important it is to use paired data.
+This is tested in two cases, when the omitted examples are not used at all and when the omitted examples are considered as unlabeled pairs.

 {\bf The benefit of jointly solving all tasks.} We evaluate the impact on classification of image-drawing similarity and of drawing generation.
 Toward this end, we checked the impact of \(\mathcal{L}_{Sim}\) and \(\mathcal{L}_{Gen}\).
-Specifically, we trained the classification model without \(\mathcal{L}_{Gen}\) and then a model that solves generation without forcing the similarity embedding \(\mathcal{L}_{Sim}\) (Equation~\ref{eq:stage_1_loss}).
+Specifically, we trained the classification model without \(\mathcal{L}_{Gen}\) and then a model that solves generation without forcing embedding similarity \(\mathcal{L}_{Sim}\) (Equation~\ref{eq:stage_1_loss}).
 Table~\ref{table: training w/wt generation and similarity} shows that, as expected, \(\mathcal{L}_{Sim}\) is crucial for classification.
 Furthermore, adding \(\mathcal{L}_{Gen}\) improves classification as well, while providing drawings that are important for documentation.